 "I need more from you, Cory.
 Dogs have been out for ten years.
 How about a sasquatch?"
 James recommends.

 Cory spends his morning researching Bigfoot.
 He calls the Bigfoot Discovery Project in northern California.
 He interviews the curator to find out if Bigfoot would vote Republican or Democrat.
-Cory finds out that Bigfoot is an Independent, because he likes small government but feels like their needs to be stricter gun laws.
+Cory finds out that Bigfoot is an Independent, because he likes small government but feels like there need to be stricter gun laws.

 After an hour, Cory has his research down and starts to write the article.
 Jessica rears her head again, "Hey, what are you working on?
 Something life changing?
 Maybe another article about the foie gras debate?"